 - Onion Powder

 - Cayenne (optional)--Like things spicy?
 Increase the cayenne pepper.
 Or decrease or omit to cut back on the spice level.

-Store this homemade spice blend in an air tight a seal-able jar or container in your pantry or kitchen cabinet.
-It is really important to store in an air tight container, as this will prevent moisture from entering your spice blend and so that it will not absorb flavors from other spices in your spice cabinet.
-I find that a small glass canning jar works great or a little flip top spice jars.
+Store this homemade spice blend in an air-tight seal-able jar or container in your pantry or kitchen cabinet.
+It is really important to store in an air-tight container, as this will prevent moisture from entering your spice blend and so that it will not absorb flavors from other spices in your spice cabinet.
+I find that a small glass canning jar works great or a little flip-top spice jar.

 How to use Fajita Seasoning

 Obviously, Fajita Seasoning is great anytime you are making Homemade Fajitas.
 But it also adds flavor to so many other dishes.